pioniergarage/launchpad-presence-tracker/README.md

 ### To configure your version:

-Edit the `config.default.py` script.
+Edit the `client/config.default.py` script and save it as `client/config.py`.
 Configureable values are:

 ````
 api_url = "https://api.example.com/v1"